-Are you familiar with the term alcohol flush reaction?
-Or maybe you have this condition yourself?
-If the answer to either of these questions is yes, then you’re probably acquainted with the other terms that are used to describe this condition which has similar reactions to an alcohol allergy or alcohol intolerance, like Asian flush syndrome or Asian glow.
+If you're already familiar with the term alcohol flush reaction, or have experienced this condition yourself, then you’re probably acquainted with the other terms that are used to describe this condition which has similar reactions to an alcohol allergy or alcohol intolerance, like Asian flush syndrome or Asian glow.

 These other names are not pure coincidence; individuals of Asian descent are more prone to this reaction than non-Asians, and we’ll explain why most Asians and alcohol don’t mix well together as you read further.

-In short, alcohol flush reaction is your genetics’ fault, due to one or more gene deficiencies where one or more enzymes do not work properly when breaking down the alcohol (ethanol).
+In short, the alcohol flush reaction is largely your genetics’ fault.
+Due to one or more gene deficiencies, one or more enzymes do not work properly when breaking down the alcohol (ethanol).
 In order to explain this better, let’s see how normally the body gets rid of alcohol.

 On the other hand, the second ALDH enzyme, instead of quickly converting this toxin into a less harmful compound, it does the complete opposite.
 This leads to acetaldehyde being stuck in the liver which causes dilated blood vessels which increases the blood pressure.